Step-Level Sparse Autoencoder for Reasoning Process Interpretation: Experiments and Applications

 We evaluate the robustness of \name across architectures by probing \name-Qwen and \name-Llama backbones.
 To generate training labels, we decode sparse features into the step-level space and extract semantic attributes.
 For in-domain analysis on GSM8K, we use feature vectors from GSM8K-Aug-trained models, with ground-truth labels derived programmatically via symbolic verification of numerical outputs.
 For out-of-distribution (OOD) context, we employ representations from models trained on NuminaMath-CoT and assess performance on the MATH-500 benchmark.
 Due to the open-ended and proof-centric nature of these problems, which often lack explicit symbolic annotations, we employ an LLM-as-a-judge.
 Specifically, we leverage GPT-4o-mini to generate binary assessments of step correctness and logicality relative to the preceding context.

 We compare the performance of \name with traditional Token-SAE and naive statistical baselines.
+Since Token-SAE extracts sparse latents at the token level, there is an inherent granularity mismatch for predicting step-level attributes.
+To construct a fair comparison, we derive two step-level adaptations.
+Specifically, Token-SAE-last directly utilizes the sparse feature of the last token in each reasoning step.
+Recognizing that the information contained within a single token may be insufficient to predict the comprehensive information of the entire reasoning step, we additionally formulate Token-SAE-agg, which employs a Transformer to aggregate the token representations across the entire step.
+Subsequently, both the last-token sparse vector and the aggregated sparse vector are probed with the same three-layer MLP to predict step-level attributes.
 For the binary classification tasks, namely Step Correctness and Logical Coherence, we adopt a majority-class baseline determined by the marginal label prevalence within the dataset.
 For the Step Length prediction, the naive baseline is to directly use the average length of reasoning steps in the dataset as a constant length prediction.
 Finally, for the First Token Perplexity, we derived the empirical distribution of the first tokens from the training set and subsequently computed the cross-entropy based on this distribution to establish a stochastic baseline, representing the theoretical performance of a context-agnostic model.

 \textbf{Results and Analysis.} As shown in Table~\ref{tab:probing_classifier}, Token-SAE features cannot be used to predict most of the step-level information, with similar performance as naive statistical baselines.
 In contrast, \name features contain rich step-level information, which can be decodable by a linear probe.
 For example, \name features can almost perfectly predict the step length and first token, which indicates that randomness in expression has been well-modeled by {\name}. \name features can also be used to predict step correctness and logicality, which are higher-level and more comprehensive attributes of reasoning steps, achieving at least 10\% accuracy increase compared with naive majority-class prediction. {\name}'s ability to predict step correctness can be further used to verify LLM-generated reasoning, and, in turn, improve reasoning performance, which we will talk about in Sec.\ref{exp:probe-guided}.